What is a Cleft Lip and/or Cleft Palate?

 How are Cleft Lip and Palate Treated?

 Cleft lip and cleft palate are both repaired with a surgical procedure performed by your plastic surgeon.
 Cleft lip surgery is usually performed first except in rare cases when children are adopted or present to the clinic at an older age.
-Both operations are performed at All Children’s Hospital with our team of dedicated pediatric anesthesiologists.
+Both operations are performed at Johns Hopkins All Children's Hospital with our team of dedicated pediatric anesthesiologists.
 Most patients remain in the hospital for 1-2 days where our entire team of pediatric experts are available for each child’s specific needs.

 A cleft lip repair is performed between 3 ½ - 6 months of age.
 This operation will correct the deformity of the lip and nose caused by the cleft.
 The timing of surgery is dependent on the severity of the cleft and the health of your baby.
 Our experts want to ensure your infant is growing and healthy before surgery.
 In patients with more severe clefts, work may be necessary to prepare them for the best outcome.
-Often this involves the use of a modified Latham device which will decrease the width of the cleft and allow the surgeon to achieve the best result.
+Often this involves the use of a modified Latham device that will decrease the width of the cleft and allow the surgeon to achieve the best result.
 If your child is a candidate for the Latham device, we will take a molded impression of his or her mouth, create a device specifically for your child, and place the device in the operating room.
 Our plastic surgeon and orthodontists will teach you to care for this device before surgery.
 A secondary lip or nose surgery may be needed as your child grows, and most cleft patients benefit from a final nose surgery, or rhinoplasty, after they are done growing.

 Cleft palate surgery is usually performed when a child is older.
 Surgery is often before the child’s first birthday, but this may vary depending on other medical conditions.
 The goal is to fix the palate and its muscles so your child can develop normal speech.